Correct CPR Hand Placement for Effective Chest Compressions

 • Manikin Practice: Regularly practice on CPR training manikins to reinforce muscle memory and improve confidence in hand placement and technique.

-Remember that staying up-to-date with the latest guidelines and regularly refreshing your CPR skills through training are crucial to ensuring that you can provide effective assistance in emergency situations.
+Remember that staying up-to-date with the latest guidelines and regularly refreshing your CPR skills through training are crucial to ensuring that you provide effective assistance in emergency situations.
 Always consult the most recent guidelines from authoritative sources for the latest information on CPR techniques and hand placement.

 Sources: